You are here

 Faculty in the Department of Economics have a strong application orientation.
 Regardless of the degree you choose (BA or BBA), you will learn from faculty who place special emphasis on the application of economic principles and models, and are themselves doing cutting-edge research to push the frontiers of applied economic knowledge.

-BBA Economics: Freshmen and transfer students are typically admitted as pre-business students for all BBA majors.
-Admission to candidacy status, which allows access to upper division LSBE classes requires GPA of 2.60 UM and overall, and 2.00 internal and pre-major GPAs.
+- BBA Economics: Freshmen and transfer students are typically admitted as pre-business students for all BBA majors.
+Admission to candidacy status, which allows access to upper division LSBE classes requires a GPA of 2.60 UM and overall, and 2.00 internal and pre-major GPAs.

 - BA Economics: Students must declare a second major or minor.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Economics Bachelor of Business Administration (B.B.A.) grads have attained six months to one year after graduation.